12Mosch/File-Content-Aggregator/docs/user-guide.md

 - Lists _all_ files that were processed (passed initial path/extension/metadata filters).
 - Click the arrow (`▶`/`▼`) or the file path to expand/collapse an item and view its content preview (if available).
-- **Matched Files:** Show a preview of their content (syntax highlighted where possible).
+- **Matched Files:** Show a preview of their content (syntax highlighted where possible). **The specific search terms from your Content Query that caused the match will be highlighted** within the preview.
 Content is loaded on demand when you expand the item.
 If content is long, a "Show More" button appears.
 - **Non-Matching Files:** Show only the file path (content preview is hidden).
 - **Files with Read Errors:** Show the file path and the specific error (e.g., "Permission Denied").
 - **Copy Icon (📄):** Click the copy icon in the header of an expanded item to copy _only that file's_ full content to the clipboard (only enabled once content is loaded).